Mir3605/IntegralMe/README.md

 Simply download the .apk file from [here](app/release/IntegralMe.apk "IntegralMe.apk") and install it on your mobile device.
 [This simple tutorial](https://www.youtube.com/watch?v=N0M4XGkpCn4) might help you.

+### Play Store
+Click the following link on your phone and install the app: [https://play.google.com/store/apps/details?id=integral.me](https://play.google.com/store/apps/details?id=integral.me "IntegralMe")

+This version might sometimes not contain all of the features available in the repository versions, but it is fully functional as well.

 ## Usage

 The app offers four different views, which are briefly described below.